-Travel writers shape the way that I see the world and inspire me to be a better traveler.
-These are 11 travel writers that create books for wanderlust.
+Travel writers shape the way we see the world and encourage us to be better travelers.
+Discover 11 famous travel writers with 24 of their best travel books to inspire wanderlust.

 What about sitting on a train through the rice paddies of Indonesia?
 Can you hear Anthony Bourdain narrating on the beauty of life, people, and food?

 Or, while taking a long hike in the woods, do you feel like you might just drop right there?
 I daydream of food and pretend Bill Bryson and Katz are stumbling next to me.

 Katz is plastered, of course.
 We are all out of shape.

 Famous travel writers shape the way that I see the world and motivate me to be a better traveler.
 They whisper inspiration in my ear while I am abroad: their words wrapping around my heart and soul.

 These are 11 famous travel writers with inspirational books that make me fall in love with the world each time I read their travel stories.

 - Anthony Bourdain

 - Cheryl Strayed